 Jolley Tolley Beginnings – 1966

 The story of the Jolly Trolley goes back to the spring of 1966, when WHS graduates Dave Monier (’56) and Chuck (Charles) Barondess (’57), along with Peter deLamos, opened their new restaurant business on April 7 in the former location of the Plaza Bar.
-It was later determined deLamos and two partners were convicted in 1981 of operating the Jolly Trolley Casino in Las Vegas as a front for the mob.
+It was later determined that deLamos and two partners were convicted in 1981 of operating the Jolly Trolley Casino in Las Vegas as a front for the mob.

 Peter deLamos established himself at the Shore with at a string of restaurants in the 1960s and 1970s, including the Charlie Brown’s chain, What’s Your Beef and Barnacle Bill’s in Rumson, and Lock Stock and Barrel in Fair Haven.
-The legendary restauranteur who partnered with the Westfield duo, was a Rumson resident whose career was derailed as deLamos and two other partners were convicted of running the Jolly Trolley Casino on the Las Vegas Strip as a front for the New Jersey Mob.
+The legendary restauranteur who partnered with the Westfield duo was a Rumson resident whose career was derailed as deLamos and two other partners were convicted of running the Jolly Trolley Casino on the Las Vegas Strip as a front for the New Jersey Mob.
 He was sentenced to three years in prison and slapped with a $60,000 fine.
 The conviction and negative press surrounding his organized crime affiliation damaged deLamos’ reputation and business dealings.
 He was forced to sell restaurants What’s Your Beef and Barnacle Bill’s in the early 1980s.
-Sure there was some name connection between Westfield’s Trolley and the Vegas Casino.
+Sure, there was some name connection between Westfield’s Trolley and the Vegas Casino.
 Just sayin!

 “We named it after a bar that was on the New Jersey side of the Holland Tunnel called the Trolley (Room) Bar,” said Monier, a former fullback and first baseman at WHS. ” Why did we call it the Jolly Trolley?
 God only knows.
 We did some strange things back in those days.”